CTS Tours

 Safety Guide for Travelling in China: Tips, Scams & Cultural Etiquette

+I’m Baker Gu.
 China is generally very safe for foreign visitors: violent crime in tourist areas is uncommon, and public transport is extensive.
 Most “problems” are avoidable misunderstandings, traffic, food hygiene choices, or digital-payment learning curves.
-This article helps cautious first-timers from Auckland plan confidently.
+I use this note for cautious first-timers from Auckland who want straight talk, not fear.

 Street safety in major cities compares favourably with many global metros.
 Use the same habits you would in London or Sydney: mind belongings on packed metros, avoid obvious scams, and skip unlicensed taxis — use app-hailed rides or your hotel desk.
 Night markets are lively; stick to busy stalls with high turnover for food.